You’ve found our list of the best online team building games for remote teams.

 - Hunter: when the hunter dies, the hunter can point a finger at any other player and take that person down with them.

-To play, first distribute the roles.
-If you are playing online or via a virtual conference room then you can share the roles via private message or email the players in advance.
+To play, first distribute the roles via private message or email the players in advance.
 For a game with five people, you should have 1 werewolf, 1 medic and 3 villagers.
 For each additional five people add 1 werewolf, 1 special role, and 3 villagers.
 The ratios are flexible, so can modify them to suit your needs.

 To start the game, the narrator declares that “night has fallen” and all players must close their eyes and tap their knees or keyboards to create a pitter-patter sound.
-After a few seconds the narrator says “werewolves wake up”, and any players with the werewolf role must awake and choose a single victim.
-If you have multiple werewolves then all werewolves must agree on one victim before moving on.
+After a few seconds the narrator says “werewolves wake up”, and any players with the werewolf role must awake and choose a single victim via private message.